Key takeaways

 How much is generic Nexium?

+The cost of generic Nexium is significantly lower than brand Nexium.
 The table below shows the significant cost savings from brand-name Nexium to generic esomeprazole.
-A prescription of 30, 40 mg capsules of brand-name Nexium without insurance would cost about $355.
-However, using a free SingleCare card and choosing generic drugs could mean paying as low as $12 for 30, 40 mg capsules of esomeprazole.
+A prescription of 90, 40 mg capsules of brand-name Nexium without insurance would cost about $1,060.
+However, if you use a free SingleCare card the cost of generic Nexium can be as low as $21 for 90, 40 mg capsules of esomeprazole.

 Note: If purchasing OTC strength Nexium, a prescription will be needed from a healthcare provider to apply the SingleCare discount.